richardsonlima/richardsonlima.github.io/_posts/2022-10-29-singularities-and-blackholes.markdown

 ### Black Holes

-Black holes commonly known as star killers, typically when black holes are supermassive they kill stars by "spaghettification" in a process where the stars suffer from being ripped to shreds.
+Black holes commonly known as **star killers**, typically when black holes are supermassive they kill stars by "spaghettification" in a process where the stars suffer from being ripped to shreds.
 Bizarre, right?

 ![Rare 'Death by Spaghettification' captured](/assets/article_images/Spaghettification-AT2019qiz-ESO-MKornmesser-3588088401.jpeg "Rare 'Death by Spaghettification' captured")